khumam/PHP-turingMachine/README.md

 ```
 4. **important** for division only.
 Add '#' before and after the number.
 Example 4/2 is **#1111/11###**
 5. The result is the total numbers of 1 after '_' character.

+# Contributing
+If you want to contribute to adding the concept of auring machine I am very happy.
+Add to the main directory.
+For a touring machine file that can be developed named develope.php
+Thank you.